llama-risk/docs-gho/docs/concepts/faq.md

 ## Which assets can be used as collateral to borrow GHO?

-Assets that are available in the Aave Protocol can be used to back GHO.
-Initially, the Ethereum V3 pool will be the first facilitator to launch because of V3’s extensive risk-mitigation features, including e-mode, isolation mode, and supply caps.
+Assets that are available in the Aave Protocol Lending Pool can be used to back GHO.
+The Ethereum V3 pool was first facilitator to launch and support minting (borrowing) GHO.
+It was possible because of V3’s extensive risk-mitigation features, including e-mode, isolation mode, and supply caps.

 ## Who manages the GHO supply?

-The Aave DAO will manage the supply of GHO, the interest rates and determine risk parameters.
+The Aave DAO and different Governance assigned entities manage the supply of GHO, the interest rates and determine risk parameters.

 ## What is a Facilitator and what does it mean for GHO?

 GHO introduces the concept of [Facilitators](../concepts/how-gho-works/gho-facilitators.md).
 A Facilitator (e.g., a protocol, an entity, etc.) has the ability to trustlessly mint (and burn) GHO tokens.
 To be added as a Facilitator they would have to be approved by Aave Governance.
-Various Facilitators will be able to apply different strategies to their generation of GHO.
+Various Facilitators are able to apply different strategies to their generation of GHO.

 ## Can you explain more about the discount model for GHO?

 Users that have staked AAVE tokens in the Safety Module (stkAave) are eligible for a discount on GHO.

-For each stkAave there will be a discount on the borrowing rate for 100 GHO.
+For each stkAave there is a discount on the borrowing rate for 100 GHO.
 The discount model is interchangeable and can be redesigned and replaced if needed by The Aave DAO.
 The first decision regarding the GHO interest and discount rates can be seen [here](../concepts/fundamental-concepts/gho-discount-strategy.md).

 ## Is only stkAAVE used for discount or is aBPT eligible?
 If not, why?